 For example, UNICEF in its FAQ section explains its mission and budget, as well as instructions on how to make a monthly donation.

 2. Make It Easy to Donate

 Your donation page shouldn’t feel like extra work for your prospective donor.

 Keep your donation page text to a minimum (and make it meaningful).
 Do your best to stay to the point and format the text properly, so that it’s easy to read and understand.

 For example, bold or underline important instructions so donors don’t miss out on key information (or try changing the font size or color like MAP International does, as seen below).

 Your supporters are already considering donating, so try to avoid any confusing or daunting instructions on the donation page that might turn them away.

-Collect the information that you need about donors, but you don’t want this to feel like an additional hurdle to making a donation.
-Think twice about including extra questions, and stick to the basics if you can.
+However, you don’t want to make this process an additional hurdle to making a donation.
+Think twice whenever you consider adding a question to your donation form – stick to the basics if you can.